ecadlabs/taquito/docs/tutorial.md

 UpdateRelStyle(wallet, user, $offsetX="-40", $offsetY="30")
 ```

+The most important new component here is the wallet.
+The wallet is a program that stores the user's secrets (like the private key) and signs operations on behalf of the user.
+The wallet is not part of the dApp.
+It is a separate program that runs on the user's device.
+The wallet is usually a browser extension, a mobile app, or a hardware wallet.
+The wallet is also responsible for showing the operations to the user and asking them to approve the operation.
+The user only needs to fully trust the wallet.
+The dApp cannot make any write operations to the blockchain unless it is signed by the wallet.

+The beacon SDK is a library that provides a standard way for dApps to connect to wallets.
+The beacon SDK supports several wallets, including Thanos, Temple, and Kukai.
+You don't need to use the beacon SDK directly.
+Taquito uses the beacon SDK internally.

+Another new component here is the indexer/explorer.
+The way data is stored on the blockchain is optimized for storage, and to facilitate data retrieval that's essential for new operations (like checking the balance of an account).
+But some other operations might be slow.
+A blockchain indexer reads all the data from the blockchain and stores it in an optimized way for fast retrieval.
+Users can interact with that data through the explorer, which is a web application that shows the data in a user-friendly way.
+Also, dApps can read the data from the indexer to reduce the load on blockchain and/or to have a faster response time.

+One more interesting detail is the smart contract.
+The smart contract is part of the dApp, but also lives on the blockchain.

 ## The flow of events in the dApp

 Here is a high-level summary of the flow of events in the dApp:
 1. The user visits the dApp in their browser (by entering the URL or clicking on a link)
 1. The browser loads the dApp's code from a web server
 1. The dApp is loaded, and the user can interact with it
-1. At this stage, the dApp can read data from the blockchain, as long as the data does not need to be limited to a specific user (in our example dApp, the list of ideas can be read by anyone, but to show a list of user's ideas or votes, the dApp needs to know who the user is)
+1. At this stage, the dApp can read data from the blockchain, as long as the data does not need to be limited to a specific user (in our example dApp, the list of ideas can be read by anyone, but to show a list of user's collection, votes, etc, the dApp needs to know who the user is)
 1. The user makes an interaction that requires connecting the wallet
 1. The dApp shows a popup to the user, asking them to choose a wallet to connect to
 1. The user selects a wallet
 1. The user visits their wallet (on their phone, computer, a browser extension, in another tab, or even a hardware wallet) and approves the connection
-The user revisits the dApp.
-This time, the dApp might be showing additional information (such as the user's ideas or votes) or allowing the user to send operations to the blockchain (such as registering an idea or voting on an idea)
+1. The user revisits the dApp.
+This time, the dApp might be showing additional information (such as the user's collection) or allowing the user to send operations to the blockchain (such as registering an idea or voting on an idea)
 1. The user makes an interaction that requires sending an operation to the blockchain
 1. The dApp sends the operation to the wallet
 1. The wallet shows the operation to the user and asks them to approve it